ist-dresden/composum-launch/archived/ARCHIVED.md

 how to update that to newer versions.

 starter11: docker images etc. that use Sling Starter 11, which is from 2018.
+sling-starter-copy: a sling starter copy used before Sling Starter 12 was released.